cesco345/Fetch_PDB_Data/README.md

 # ProteinVisualizer

 ProteinVisualizer is a React Native application built with Expo that allows users to fetch and visualize protein structure data from the PDB database.
-The application provides detailed information about the protein, including its ID, molecular weight.
-Users can also download the PDB data locally.
+The application provides detailed information about the protein, including its ID, and molecular weight.
+Users can also download the PDB data locally or upload it to GoogleDrive.

 ## Features